tayganr/purviewcli/doc/commands/entity/readClassification.md

 [Command Reference](../../../README.md#command-reference) > [entity](./main.md) > readClassification

 ## Description
-List classifications for a given entity represented by a GUID.
+Get a classification assigned for a given entity by the entity GUID and classification name.

 ## Syntax
 ```